Napoleon III: Hohenzollern candidacy and the Ems telegram

-The news of Leopold's candidacy, published 2 July 1870, aroused fury in the French parliament and press.
+The news of Leopold, Prince of Hohenzollern's candidacy for the Spanish crown, published 2 July 1870, aroused fury in the French parliament and press.
 The government was attacked by both the republicans and monarchist opposition, and by the ultra-Bonapartists, for its weakness against Prussia.
 On 6 July, Napoleon III held a meeting of his ministers at the château of Saint-Cloud and told them that Prussia must withdraw the Hohenzollern candidacy or there would be a war.
 He asked Marshal Leboeuf, the chief of staff of the French army, if the army was prepared for a war against Prussia.
 Leboeuf responded that the French soldiers had a rifle superior to the Prussian rifle, that the French artillery was commanded by an elite corps of officers, and that the army "would not lack a button on its puttees".
 He assured the Emperor that the French army could have four hundred thousand men on the Rhine in less than fifteen days.

-King Wilhelm I did not want to be seen as the instigator of the war; he had received messages urging restraint from Emperor Alexander II of Russia, Queen Victoria, and the King of the Belgians.
-On 10 July, he told Leopold's father that his candidacy should be withdrawn.
-Leopold resisted the idea, but finally agreed on the 11th, and the withdrawal of the candidacy was announced on the 12th, a diplomatic victory for Napoleon.
-On the evening of the 12th, after meeting with the Empress and with his foreign minister, Gramont, he decided to push his success a little further; he would ask King Wilhelm to guarantee the Prussian government would never again make such a demand for the Spanish throne.